leo27945875/MHingeGAN-for-multi-label-conditional-generation/README.md

 ![](./plot/NewLoss.png)

 * `Initialization`:
-I initialize weights of conditional batch normalization layers in the generator with [nn.init.orthogonal_] instead of [nn.init.ones_].
+Initialize weights of conditional batch normalization layers in the generator with [nn.init.orthogonal_] instead of [nn.init.ones_].

 ## Images